Colin-b/pyxelrest/README.md

     </tr>
     <tr>
         <td><strong>udf_return_types</strong></td>
-        <td>List of user defined function return types. synchronous if you want your UDF to return the final result immediately.
+        <td>List of user defined function return types. vba_compatible if you want your UDF to return the final result immediately.
 It means that you will have to specify all the cells that will contains the result.
-Only asynchronous by default.</td>
+Only auto_expand by default.</td>
         <td>Optional</td>
-        <td>asynchronous or synchronous.</td>
+        <td>auto_expand or vba_compatible.</td>
     </tr>
     <tr>
         <td><strong>max_retries</strong></td>